The Three Biggest Bankruptcy Fears

-I will never qualify for a mortgage (or a car loan or a credit card) again.
+Fear No. 1: I will never qualify for a mortgage (or a car loan or a credit card) again!

-You're probably wondering how that can be.
+How can that be?
 After all, didn't you just wipe out a bunch of credit balances?
 Who would want to take a chance on you?
 As it turns out, plenty of lenders will.
 There is no law that would prevent a creditor from extending credit to you.
 In fact, there are creditors who market to people who recently completed bankruptcy cases.
 These creditors know that your future bankruptcy options are limited for a number of years, so their chances of losing money on you through bankruptcy are nil.

 Plus, these lenders can use your recent financial circumstances to justify charging you a higher interest rate.
 Add to that the fact that you've just freed up resources by eliminating other debt, and suddenly you're a hot prospect.

-Many of my clients also report that local car dealerships send them letters offering to help them re-establish credit with new and used car deals.
+Many debtors also report that local car dealerships send them letters offering to help them re-establish credit with new and used car deals.
 In fact, many borrowers can qualify for an FHA loan after just one year, and a VA loan after two years.